mixja/mixja.github.io/_posts/2015-09-28-ansible-cisco-vwlc.md

 {% endraw %}
 {% endhighlight %}

-The task will deploy the configuration file to a file named `ciscowlc.cfg` - we use this name as it is one of the file names that the vWLC will attempt to download from the TFTP server as part of the AutoInstall feature (<a href="http://www.cisco.com/c/en/us/td/docs/wireless/controller/7-2/configuration/guide/cg/cg_gettingstarted.html#wp1144143" target="_blank">see here for more details</a>).
+The task will deploy the configuration file to a file named `ciscowlc.cfg` - this name is used as it is one of the file names that the vWLC will attempt to download from the TFTP server as part of the AutoInstall feature (<a href="http://www.cisco.com/c/en/us/td/docs/wireless/controller/7-2/configuration/guide/cg/cg_gettingstarted.html#wp1144143" target="_blank">see here for more details</a>).

 ## <a name="configuring-dhcp"></a>Configuring the VMWare DHCP Server
+The required network environment to support the AutoInstall feature is almost in place.
+All that remains is to configure the VMWare DHCP server as follows:

+- Create a DHCP reservation for the vWLC service port interface.
+- The DHCP reservation must include the BOOTP next server setting, which is used by the vWLC during AutoInstall to determine the IP address of the TFTP server to download its configuration from

-Configuring the DHCP server is probably the trickiest part of the playbook.
+Configuring a DHCP reservation is useful for the following reasons:

+- We know the IP address that will be assigned to the service port.
+We need this to configure the `/etc/hosts` file on the host system and to determine when the vWLC has provisioned successfully.
+- We can constrain custom DHCP settings (i.e. BOOTP next server) to the vWLC virtual machine only.
+This avoids unforeseen side effects that might be caused by adding these settings globally.

-The various tasks are defined at the beginning of the `vwlc.yml` file:
+This requires two tasks that are defined in the <a href="https://github.com/cloudhotspot/ansible-vwlc-role/blob/master/defaults/main.yml" target="_blank">`dhcp.yml`</a> file:

 {% highlight yaml %}
 {% raw %}
 ---
-- name: Start WLC
-  hosts: localhost
-  connection: local
-  roles:
-    - yaegashi.blockinfile
-  vars_files:
-    - vm_vars.yml
-    - wlc_vars.yml
-  handlers:
-    - include: handlers/vmware.yml
-  tasks:
-    - name: Start virtual machine
-      command: "'{{ vmrun_path }}' start '{{ vm_safe_dst_full_path }}/{{ vm_name }}.vmx'"

-- name: Introspect Virtual Machine information
-  hosts: localhost
-  connection: local
-  roles:
-    - yaegashi.blockinfile
-  vars_files:
-    - vm_vars.yml
-  tasks:
-    - name: Get vmnet8 IP address
-      shell: ifconfig vmnet8 | awk '/inet/{print $2}'
-      register: vmnet8_ip_address
-      changed_when: False
-    - name: Get Ethernet0 MAC address
-      shell: cat '{{ vm_safe_dst_full_path }}/{{ vm_name }}.vmx' | awk -F'"' '/ethernet0.generatedAddress = /{print $2}'
-      register: vm_mac_address
-      changed_when: False

-- name: Configure VMWare DHCP
-  hosts: localhost
-  connection: local
-  roles:
-    - yaegashi.blockinfile
-  vars_files:
-    - vm_vars.yml
-    - wlc_vars.yml
-  handlers:
-    - include: handlers/vmware.yml
-  tasks:
-    - name: Add temporary DHCP reservation
+- name: Remove previous DHCP reservations
   blockinfile:
+    dest: '{{ wlc_dhcpd_conf_path }}'
+    marker: "# {mark} ANSIBLE MANAGED BLOCK - {{ wlc_vm_name }} {{ wlc_vm_ip_address }}"
+    content: ""
+  become: yes
+- name: Add DHCP reservation
+  blockinfile:
-        dest: '{{ dhcpd_conf_path }}'
+    dest: '{{ wlc_dhcpd_conf_path }}'
+    marker: "# {mark} ANSIBLE MANAGED BLOCK - {{ wlc_vm_name }} {{ wlc_vm_ip_address }}"
     insertafter: EOF
     content: |
-          host wlc01 {
+      host {{ wlc_vm_name }} {
-            hardware ethernet {{ vm_mac_address.stdout }};
+        hardware ethernet {{ wlc_vm_mac_address }};
-            fixed-address {{ vmnet8_ip_address.stdout | regex_replace('(.*)\..*$', '\\1.127') }};
+        fixed-address {{ wlc_vm_ip_address }};
-            option domain-name-servers {{ vmnet8_ip_address.stdout | regex_replace('(.*)\..*$', '\\1.2') }};
+        option domain-name-servers {{ wlc_vm_ip_gateway }};
         option domain-name localdomain;
         default-lease-time 1200;
         max-lease-time 1200;
-            option routers {{ vmnet8_ip_address.stdout | regex_replace('(.*)\..*$', '\\1.2') }};
+        option routers {{ wlc_vm_ip_gateway }};
-            next-server {{ vmnet8_ip_address.stdout }};
+        next-server {{ wlc_host_ip_address }};
       }
   become: yes
   notify:
     - stop vmware networking
     - start vmware networking
+    - start vm
+- meta: flush_handlers
 {% endraw %}
 {% endhighlight %}

-### Examining VMWare and Virtual Machine Networking
-In the `name: Introspect Virtual Machine Information` set of tasks, the `name: Get vmnet8 IP address` task determines the IP address being used for the `Share with my Mac` vmnet8 network adapter.
-This interface is connected to the service port of the vWLC virtual machine, and because the OS X TFTP daemon binds to all network interfaces, we can specify this IP address as the TFTP server address.

-The `name: Get Ethernet0 MAC address` task looks up the `ethernet0.generatedAddress` key in the virtual machine vmx file.
-This key contains the MAC address generated for the service port on the vWLC virtual machine:

-`ethernet0.generatedAddress = "00:0c:29:0d:ec:56"`

-We will use this MAC address to configure a DHCP reservation for the vWLC virtual machine.

-> Notice that `awk` is our friend here :)  You may notice that I use `awk` and `grep` interchangeably and in general the usual differences apply.
-One key difference is that `grep` always returns an error if there is no match, where as `awk` does not.
-This can litter your playbook output with unsightly errors, even if you choose to ignore errors (which IMHO is an Ansible antipattern).
-One way to work around the `grep` error return code issue is to add on `|| true` at the end of the `grep` command.

-Now before either of these tasks, note that we actually start the virtual machine in the first `name: Start virtual machine` task.
-The reason for this is that the virtual machine MAC addresses are not generated until the virtual machine is first started.
-Here I use the `vmrun start` command to start the virtual machine - starting at this point does not have any adverse effects, as the vWLC installation process takes 3-4 minutes before it gets to a point where it will be using DHCP.

-### Configuring VMWare DHCP
-The `name: Configure VMWare DHCP` set of tasks modifies the VMWare DHCP configuration file for the vmnet8 interface.
-This configuration file is located at `/Library/Preferences/VMware Fusion/vmnet8/dhcpd.conf` and an example is shown below:
+First any previous DHCP reservations are removed.
+The VMWare DHCP configuration is controled by the `/Library/Preferences/VMware Fusion/vmnet8/dhcpd.conf` file and an unmodified example is shown below:

 {% highlight text %}
 {% raw %}